 What is design system documentation?

-Design system documentation is a valuable resource that works to help design teams combine and present usage guidelines.
-It also helps share, consume, and execute these rules.
+Design system documentation is a comprehensive guide on using a design system.
+It contains UI elements, components, and design language together with an explanation of how to use them.
+It helps share, consume, and execute these rules.
 This ultimately helps designers and developers to model their efforts around delivering a more predictable UI.

 A typical design system comprises a component library encompassing UI design elements and other components along with workflows.
 Design systems thus work to unify pattern libraries and style guides into a single cohesive experience.